 - It’s also important to keep the beef warm while vegetables are cooking.
 I suggest placing it on the plate, covering with foil and keeping warm in the 200 degree oven.

-Can I cook cabbage, potatoes and carrots without removing the corned beef from the Instant Pot?
+Can I cook vegetables without removing the corned beef from the Instant Pot?

-If the size of your Instant Pot allows it, you can surely do it, just make sure to not overload it.
-If you choose to not remove Corned Beef after pressure cooking it for 90 minutes, simply add 1 additional cup of water to the pot in addition to the veggies.
+If the size of your Instant Pot allows it, you can surely do it.
+Just make sure to not overload it.
+Simply add 1 additional cup of water to the pot in addition to the veggies.

 Can I cook frozen corned beef in the instant pot?

-If your corned beef is frozen, add just a little bit of time.
+If you bought frozen corned beef, add just a little bit of time.
 The rule of thumb is to cook frozen corned beef in the Instant Pot on manual high pressure for about 34 minutes a pound.

 For example, if you have 3 pound corned beef, cook it for 102 minutes.
 If it’s 4 pounds – 136 minutes.